-The ubiquitous American furniture company Widdicomb was founded as a cabinet shop in 1858 in Grand Rapids, Michigan.
-Its first four employees were William, Harry, John, and George, Jr., sons of George Widdicomb, an immigrant and skilled woodworker from Devonshire, England.
-All of the boys enlisted to fight in the Union army in the Civil War, and the company was briefly dissolved during that time.
-Eventually the sons would rejoin the business, except for George Jr, who died in 1866.
-The firm grew to approximately 25 employees and moved to larger quarters, with T.F.
-Richards joining the business in 1869.
-By 1871, the roster of employees had grown to 150, and the company’s most widely sold products were spindle bed frames, hugely popular in the late Victorian era, and shipped either “unfinished, or in the white” throughout the United States.
-In 1873, Widdicomb Brothers & Richards incorporated as Widdicomb Furniture Co.
-In 1915 the company was purchased by lumber tycoon Godfrey von Platen, Maynard Guest, who knew the furniture business, and Joseph Griswold, Sr., later merging with Mueller Furniture in 1950.
-In 1960 Mueller split off, and the company name was acquired in 1970 by John Widdicomb Company.
-22 years later, in 1992, Stickley Brothers & Company acquired the design and manufacturing rights.
+Widicomb was found as a cabinet shop in 1858 in Grand Rapids Michigan.
+Its four employees were William, Harry, John, and George, Jr. sons of George Widicomb an immigrant and skilled woodworker from Devonshire England.
+All of the boys enlisted to fight in the union army in the Civil War and the company was dissolved during then.
+Eventually sons would rejoin the business, except for George Junior who died in 1866.
+It grew to almost 25 employees and moved to larger quarters with T.F.
+Richards joining the business in 1869, by 1871, the roster of employees, had grown to 150, and the company’s most widely sold products were spindle bed frames, hugely popular in the late Victorian era, and shipped either unfinished, or in white through the United States.
+In 1873, Widdicomb Brothers & Richards is incorporated as Widdicomb Furniture Co.
+In 1915 the company is purchased by lumber tycoon Godfrey von Platen.
+Maynard Guest who knew the furniture business, and Joseph Griswold, Sr., later merging with Mueller Furniture in 1950.
+In 1960 Mueller split off, and the company name is acquired in 1970 by John Widdicomb Company.
+22 years later, in 1992, Stickley Brothers & Company acquired the design and rights.

 Spindle bed frame of the late Victorian era

 Widdicomb Furniture Company, 1878